-Supporting Continuity of Coverage from Medicaid into the Marketplace: Post-PHE Considerations for States
+Supporting Continuity of Coverage from Medicaid into the Marketplace: Unwinding Considerations for States

 Jason Levitis, Urban Institute, and Sabrina Corlette, Georgetown Center on Health Insurance Reforms

-The unwinding of the Medicaid continuous coverage requirement will trigger the largest coverage transition since the Affordable Care Act (ACA) took effect.
+The unwinding will trigger the largest coverage transition since the Affordable Care Act (ACA) took effect.
 More people are projected to leave Medicaid than currently have marketplace coverage, creating a great risk of coverage loss but also a huge enrollment opportunity for marketplaces.

 One area of ongoing attention is supporting continuity of coverage for consumers who need to shift to the marketplace.
 Transitions from Medicaid to marketplace coverage have historically been marred by administrative burdens and coverage gaps.
 MACPAC found that in 2018, only 3% of people losing Medicaid in a state using the federally facilitated marketplace (FFM) successfully transitioned to a marketplace plan within 12 months.
 And over 70% of those who did successfully transition experienced a coverage gap.
 This is partially because consumers losing Medicaid may have an extremely short runway to complete the marketplace application without experiencing a gap—or losing coverage altogether.